JackMurdochMoore/surrogates-for-distributions/README.md

 - generate constrained surrogates based on a time series
 - perform simple hypothesis tests with constrained surrogates
-- estimate expected values using constrained surrogates
+- estimate expected values of statistics using constrained surrogates
 - reproduce the results of the manuscript "Constrained surrogates for arbitrary families of continuous probability distributions," by Jack Murdoch Moore and Eduardo G. Altmann